ADirin/DataBase_Solution/Week4_Trigger_Events/lectureAssignment/SchoolDB.md

 # EVENT EXAMPLE
 ## Exercise: Automating Course Enrollment Counting Using MySQL Events
 **Scenario:**

 You are working with a school database, SchoolDB, which contains tables for students, courses, and enrollments.
 You need to create an automated system using MySQL events to update the total_courses field for each student daily.
 This field represents the total number of courses a student is currently enrolled in.

-Your task is to design and implement an event that will:
+### Your task is to design and implement an event that will:

-Run daily.
+1. Run daily.
-Calculate the total number of courses each student is enrolled in from the enrollments table.
+2. Calculate the total number of courses each student is enrolled in from the enrollments table.
-Update the total_courses field in the students table with the new value.
+3. Update the total_courses field in the students table with the new value.

-Step-by-Step Instructions:
+### Step-by-Step Instructions:
-Setup the Database and Tables: First, run the provided SQL statements to create the database and the necessary tables.
+1. USE THE SchoolDB

 2. Task: Create a MySQL Event Your main task is to create a MySQL Event that will automatically update the total_courses for each student daily, based on the number of courses they are enrolled in.